logo French Canadian Interview Project

 La Salle named the river between the St. Joseph and Illinois Rivers the Seignelay in honor of colonial minister of France.
 The name was later changed to Theakiki and is now called the Kankakee (Johnson-Bourbonnais, 9).
 The Potawatomi called the land adjacent to the river “Te-yar-ac-ke” (“wonderful land”).
 The word “Ky-an-ke-ke” evolved.
 Some Indian tribes called the land “Te-ok-e-kee” (“wolf”) while some coureurs de bois (“runners of the woods”) used the name “Quin-que-que” (Richard, 1).

-US flag After the American Revolution ended British control of the area from the Allegany Mountains to the Mississippi, the new United States of America moved its borders west.
+The Betsy Ross flag, featuring 13 white stars arranged in a circle on a blue canton and 13 alternating red and white stripes After the American Revolution ended British control of the area from the Allegany Mountains to the Mississippi, the new United States of America moved its borders west.

 By 1817, the American Fur Company (headquartered in Astor, New York with a recruiting station in Montreal) employed nineteen-year-old Quebecois Noel LeVasseur (1799-1879)—along with friends Dominique Bray and Henri Boucher, and fifteen-year-old Makinaweon Gurdon Hubbard (1802-86).